-Disclosure of financially relevant, potentially material E&S factors allows investors to better understand, evaluate and assess potential risks and opportunities, including the potential impact of E&S factors on a company's long-term performance.
-We believe companies that are resilient, agile and able to anticipate, manage and integrate into their strategy material E&S factors, such as those related to climate change, nature, human rights, human capital and water, are more likely to create and preserve value over the long term than those that do not.
+Disclosure of financially relevant, potentially material sustainability-related factors allows investors to better understand, evaluate and assess potential risks and opportunities, including the potential impact of sustainability-related factors on a company's long-term performance.
+We believe companies that are resilient, agile and able to anticipate, manage and integrate into their strategy material sustainability factors, such as those related to climate change, nature, human rights, human capital and water, are more likely to create and preserve value over the long term than those that do not.
 We support alignment of reporting with the International Sustainability Standards Board (ISSB) IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures standards.

-Guideline: We review E&S-related shareholder proposals on a case-by-case basis.
+Guideline: We review shareholder proposals addressing sustainability-related factors on a case-by-case basis.
 We do not support shareholder proposals if they are overly prescriptive, seek to direct corporate strategy, designed to diminish the power of the board of directors, and/or duplicative of initiatives already in place or underway, or if they are likely to diminish long-term shareholder value even though they may produce short-term gains.